 It is hard to over-emphasize the importance of a passive fire protection (PFP) strategy and its subsequent governance in buildings.
 Comprising some kind of an assessment of the likely fire risks, an evacuation plan, and the means to deal with both, the absence of a robust strategy has long been a problem, only now properly appreciated.
-Regular inspections, maintenance by third party accredited PFP firms along with adequate information logging that audits any changes to the integrity of building compartments offers a good opportunity to ensuring a building remains fire compliant.

 However, human health and safety is by no means the only objective of PFP.
 Other interested parties all have their own reasons for going beyond life safety.
 Building owners will also want to protect their property and the assets therein to avoid interrupting their operations.
 To attract purchasers and tenants, developers will need to be able to give assurances about fire protection.
 Insurers will also want to eliminate or mitigate all fire risks.
 Investors will demand best practice as a matter of due diligence.
 And building users will, depending on their fire risk exposure, want as much built-in fire protection as possible to save themselves the cost and delay of adding active systems and upgrades.